 The data are collected on two different forms.
 Each district and county office of education completes a form providing information about classified staff and estimated teacher hires.
-Each public school completes a form providing information about classified staff, educational options, educational calendars, parental exception waivers from English-language classrooms, and truant students.
+Each public school completes a form providing information about classified staff, kindergarten program types, educational calendars, parental exception waivers from English-language classrooms, and truant students.
 Additionally, charter schools reporting independently of their authorizing districts provide information on estimated teacher hires, and schools participating in the School Improvement Grant (SIG) provide information on increased learning time, school year minutes, advanced coursework/dual class enrollment, and student and teacher attendance rates.

 CBEDS is designed to produce state and federal reports required by the California Education Code and by federal statutes.

 CBEDS data are also made available for other uses by schools, districts, parents, government groups, control agencies, California Department of Education (CDE) staff, the media, and the general public.
 The public may view data in a variety of formats from the Demographics [http://www.cde.ca.gov/ds/sd/] Web page.

 Data are available online through the following methods:

 - DataQuest lets users create their own reports of demographic data for public schools, districts, counties, or the state.

 - Demographic reports are viewable and show trends in demographic data for California public schools, K–12.